 Our customers often ask about the same five capabilities when they’re weighing delivery route planning solutions:

+- Proof of delivery (POD).
 Collecting a customer’s signature when the driver delivers a package or taking photographs of where the driver left the package, and ideally being able to share this POD with others

-Note: As you may have noticed by now, our list includes our own solution for delivery businesses.
-We’re the first to admit we’re biased, but we’ve also been working hard to turn Circuit into a tool any delivery driver or dispatcher would love to use.
+Note: As you may have noticed, our list includes our own solution for delivery businesses.
+We’re the first to admit we’re biased, but we’ve also worked hard to turn Circuit into a tool any delivery driver or dispatcher would love to use.

 1. Circuit for Teams — best for large delivery teams (25+ drivers)

 But since most of our customers were professional delivery drivers, we focused exclusively on building an efficient, intuitive experience for delivery teams.

 Circuit lets you create optimal routes, monitor routes, update customers with delivery times, collect proof of delivery, and set up specific constraints to customize your route to your business needs.